 Recent homicide and related grave offences cases include:

-- In early 2017 she secured a manslaughter conviction for a man accused of the incredibly brutal murder of a criminal solicitor.
+Also in 2017, she secured a manslaughter conviction for a man accused of the incredibly brutal murder of a criminal solicitor.

-- Also in 2016 she defended a man extradited from Ireland for the murder of his landlord and concealment of his body.
+Also in 2016, she defended a man extradited from Ireland for the murder of his landlord and concealment of his body.
 The accused was a convicted child sex offender who alleged the landlord asked for sex in lieu of rent.

-- She also represented one of 7 young defendants accused of a ferocious gang murder in Hoxton.
+She also represented one of 7 young defendants accused of a ferocious gang murder in Hoxton.

-- She successfully defended in a ‘taking a weapon to the scene’ murder, resulting in acceptable pleas to significantly less serious offences with no life sentence.
+She successfully defended in a ‘taking a weapon to the scene’ murder, resulting in acceptable pleas to significantly less serious offences with no life sentence.